Dramatic and performing arts at the University of North Carolina at Chapel Hill: Playmakers Theatre

-Historic Playmakers Theatre is a Greek Revival temple built in 1850, that was originally designed by New York architect Alexander Jackson Davis as Smith Hall, a combined library and ballroom.
+Playmakers Theatre is a Greek Revival temple built in 1850, that was originally designed by New York architect Alexander Jackson Davis as Smith Hall, a combined library and ballroom.
 After also being used as a laboratory, bath house, and law school, it became a theater in 1923.
 The Theatre is the perpetual home of the Carolina Playmakers, although their successor, the Playmakers Repertory Company, uses the Paul Green Theatre as their primary venue.
 It was added to the National Register of Historic Places in 1971 and designated a National Historic Landmark in 1973.

 Paul Green and Kenan Theatres

 The Paul Green Theatre is a modern 500-seat venue located within the UNC Center of Dramatic Art.
 Named for Pulitzer Prize-winning playwright and author Paul Green, the Theatre opened in 1978.
 Elizabeth Price Kenan Theatre is an extension to the main theater with a capacity of 200.